Close up of human tissue under microscope.

 Ribbon of 90-100nm resin embedded tissue sections as cut on an ultratome and diamond knife.

-TEM images of a cell.
+• TEM image of a mitochondria.

 TEM image of a mitochondria.